Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 Each step has a status.
 See Step Statuses for the full status taxonomy.
 Tesser plans the sequence of steps during the Planning phase, executes them during the Execution phase, and populates the top-level actual.* overlay when the withdrawal reaches its Terminal State.

-When a withdrawal includes a swap step that crosses currencies (e.g., USDC redeemed to USD at Circle before the USD push to your bank), the exchange rate depends on the liquidity provider executing the off-ramp.
-As with on-ramping, Tesser does not provide guaranteed exchange rates unless the provider does.
+When a withdrawal crosses currencies — whether as a standalone swap step (e.g., OpenFX redeeming USDT to USD on its own ledger) or as a cross-currency transfer step (e.g., Circle redeeming USDC to USD as part of the withdrawal) — the exchange rate depends on the liquidity provider executing the withdrawal.
+As with deposits, Tesser does not provide guaranteed exchange rates unless the provider does.

 Type of liquidity provider